HotuRam/web-scraping/README.md

 ### If we scrap this webpage(which I can,t do that but I tried my very best) and make a pdf,

-##   after that just follow the instruction...
+##   After that just follow the instruction...

 ### For window users - open cmd (window command line)
 ### Create new anaconda environment -